 London is an enormous city and you’re going to have to do a lot of travelling around, in order to take in all the sights, get to work and of course see your friends, who are probably scattered both north and south of the river.
 Unless you’re rich enough to take cabs everywhere, you’ll need to rely on public transport.
+If you do own a car but use public transport during the week, consider hiring out your car when you’re not using it, with easycarclub and make up to GBP 250.00 per month!

 The transport system in London is built around an arrangement of 9 zones.
 The most central of zones, Zone 1, includes the City, Westminster and various part of some inner-city London boroughs.